nickmaglowsch/crypto-trading-bot/README.md

 The script prints each trade, its entry/exit details and cumulative PnL (in quote currency units).
 Use this to gauge performance before considering a live deployment.

 The summary now includes basic backtest metrics such as win rate, average win/loss, expectancy, an equity curve based on the chosen starting capital, plus separate long/short win rates and average outcomes.
+When you pass multiple symbols, the runner evaluates each asset individually and combines trades into a portfolio while respecting the maximum simultaneous holdings implied by `--position-fraction` (e.g. `0.5` allows up to two concurrent positions).

 ## Next Steps